AshokAdithya/PinsecProject/Readme.md

 # 4. Configure environment variables
 create a file .env

-# Edit .env with your settings
+# Copy the contents below and paste it in your .env

 # API
 BINANCE_LIST=https://testnet.binance.vision/api/v3/exchangeInfo